gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 the legacy SCTP Restart, whilst the transport of the COOCKIE-ECHO and COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the Restart has been previously validated.

+A restarted SCTP Association SHALL use the Restart DCI, thus the Restart DTLS connection, for User Traffic until a new traffic DTLS connection will be available.
+The implementors SHOULD guarantee that new a replacement Restart DTLS connection as well as a new Restart DCI are handshaked as soon as possible so that the time when no Restart DCI are available is kept to a minimum.

 # New Parameter Type {#new-parameter-type}